suveerprithipal/spring_properties_and_profiles/README.md

 Firstly, we need to create an environmental variable.
 To do so, on windows10,
-  1) search for "advanced system settings"
+  1) Search for "advanced system settings"
   2) Click Environment Variable
   3) Click "New" under 'System Variables'
   4) Set Variable name of 'APP_URL'